davegill/wrf-coop/README_tutorial.md

 #### Building a WRF Docker Container ####

 Now that we have docker working on your machine, we use the WRF-supplied file `Dockerfile_wps`.
-It is a text files, so feel free to peek inside to see what is happening.
-The Dockerfile brings the WRF and WPS repositories into an environment that can be used to build and run the codes (inside a container).
+It is a text file, so feel free to peek inside to see what is happening.
+The Dockerfile brings the WRF and WPS repositories into an environment that can be used to build and run the codes (inside a docker container).

 There are docker _images_ and docker _containers_.
 We first need to construct the docker image.
 From that fixed image, we can make containers, as many as we want (or as many as the machine can hold).
 To generate our WRF container, we first need to build our image.
-To construct the docker image, we use the `docker build` command, and that command automatically uses the two supplied files.
-Therefore, both the Dockerfile and the configuration file need to be in the current directory when you issue this `docker build` command.
-The `argname=tutorial` option sends information to the Dockerfile regarding what files to download.
+To construct the docker image, we use the `docker build` command, and that command automatically uses the docker text file `Dockerfile_wps`.
+This Dockerfile file needs to be in the current directory when you issue this `docker build` command.
 And _YES_, there really is a period at the end of the following command, and it is really important!

 ```
 cp   Dockerfile_wps   Dockerfile
 docker   build   -t   wrfwps   .
 ```